 Students enjoy a wide variety of climbing designations that offer the best possible training options available.
 From desert-crack climbing in Utah to the world-class sport climbing area of Rifle to the massive conglomerate boulders of Redstone, CRMS climbers experience firsthand all the different climbing options.

 Plus, when the snow flies, CRMS climbers head inside and train on set routes and problems on the extensive competition indoor climbing wall.
 The CRMS wall was built by students and faculty with help from outside designers and structural engineers.
 The gym includes 2200 sq. ft. of a well-designed bouldering wall.
 These walls serve as the site for workouts and competitions and are continually expanding.

 The school Climbing Team competes in the Colorado High School Climbing League.
 Competitions occur throughout the state and climbers will travel to the Regional and State Championships if they qualify.
-In 2014, the CRMS girls’ varsity team finished in first place in the state of Colorado, with the boys’ varsity team placing in second place.
+In 2017, the CRMS girls’ and boys’ varsity teams finished in first place in the state of Colorado.
 CRMS always finishes well in these competitions, but what sets CRMS apart from other schools is that CRMS students fall in love with climbing and find passion within the sport.